 Project Summary

 Universities can play an important social role in addressing ageism in our society.
-Led by Dr. Elizabeth Russell (Co-Principal Investigator, Rural Aging Research Program and Associate Professor, Psychology), the Experiential Learning in Aging Project examines the outcomes of both lecture-based and intergenerational psychology of aging courses on ageism and intergenerational connectivity.
-Findings show positive outcomes in both learning environments, highlighting the positive impacts that university-led ageism interventions can have on both students and older community members.
+Led by Dr. Elizabeth Russell (Co-Principal Investigator, Rural Aging Research Program and Associate Professor, Psychology), the Experiential Learning in Aging Project examined the outcomes of both lecture-based and intergenerational psychology of aging courses on ageism and intergenerational connectivity.
+Findings show positive outcomes in both learning environments, highlighting the positive impacts that university-led intergenerational programs can have on both students and older community members.

 Intergenerational Classroom